brimigs/cash-app-guide/README.md

 - @coral-xyz/anchor
 - @solana/web3.js

 Now we can connect these functions to buttons on the UI.

 We'll follow a very similar structure to the current `AccountButtonGroup` function, but we need different functionality.
 So delete everything within the funciton.

 Since cash app also uses modals when clicking on the "Add Cash" and "Cash Out" buttons, we'll have a withdraw and deposit modal.
 We'll also need to take in a user input value for the amount to be deposited or withdrawn.
-We'll also need the `depositFunds` and `withdrawFunds` functions we just created.
+Lastly, we'll need to call the `depositFunds` and `withdrawFunds` functions we just created.

 ```typescript
 export function AccountButtonGroup({ address }: { address: PublicKey }) {